Beep…beep …

 Personalized marketing | Collect data about customer interactions with products for personalized marketing campaigns | To receive tailored recommendations and offers based on unique preferences and purchase history |

-🌎 IRL: Stockholm-based womenswear company Flippa K became one of the first brands in Europe to use a QR Code with GS1 Digital Link in its woolen garments.
+🌎 IRL: Stockholm-based womenswear company Flippa K became one of the first brands in Europe to use a GS1 Digital Link QR Code in its woolen garments.
 Buyers who scan the QR Code can see the journey of Flippa K’s garments from farms to retail, among other resources on traceability and sustainability that brands in the EU must comply with.

 2. Retail